SirVeggie/sd-browser/README.md

 Able to select and delete multiple images

 ## Live
 Opens a fullscreen image to always show the latest image.
-(The browser polls for new images every 5 seconds)
+(The browser gets file updates so it updates in near real time)
 Works as a bigger preview view when used alongside the webui.

 ## Flyout sidebar